 Drunk driving is among the leading causes of traffic accidents in South Carolina.
 According to the South Carolina Traffic Collision Fact Book 2019 report, there were 27,599 total non-fatal collisions involving DUIs statewide.
 Being hit by a drunk driver can result in severe injuries, hospitalization, or even death.
 If you were involved in a traffic collision caused by a drunk or impaired driver, you are within your rights to hold the responsible party liable and seek fair compensation for your injuries.

-At Morris Law, I have the experience and resources to assist, support, and represent clients in personal injury cases involving drunk driving accidents.
-As an experienced South Carolina personal injury attorney, I can review and investigate all of the surrounding facts of your case and help you understand your available legal options to seek damages.
-I will fight compassionately to protect your legal rights and help you pursue fair financial compensation to cover medical expenses, lost income and benefits, future medical treatment, or pain, discomfort, and suffering.
+At Morris Law, We have the experience and resources to assist, support, and represent clients in personal injury cases involving drunk driving accidents.
+As an experienced South Carolina personal injury attorney, We can review and investigate all of the surrounding facts of your case and help you understand your available legal options to seek damages.
+We will fight compassionately to protect your legal rights and help you pursue fair financial compensation to cover medical expenses, lost income and benefits, future medical treatment, or pain, discomfort, and suffering.

 My firm – Morris Law – is proud to represent clients in Greenville, South Carolina, as well as the communities of Anderson, Pickens, Laurens, and Spartanburg, and throughout Upstate South Carolina.